myuu-151/Octave-libogc/README.md

  # Octave-libogc

-Octave-libogc is a fork of the [Octave 3D Game Engine](https://github.com/mholtkamp/octave) that focuses exclusively on continued GameCube support
+Octave-libogc is a fork of the [Octave 3D Game Engine](https://github.com/mholtkamp/octave) that focuses exclusively on GameCube platform

 > **Why this fork?**
 > - Stays on the original **libogc** — upstream Octave now requires libogc2 and a third-party package repository.